lf-edge/ekuiper/docs/en_US/extension/native/develop/function.md

 )
 ```

-It is a best practice to combine all related functions in a plugin to simplify the build and deployment of functions.
+It is the best practice to combine all related functions in a plugin to simplify the build and deployment of functions.

 ### Package the source